sivel/amanda/README.md

 ### Go

 1. `go install github.com/sivel/amanda@latest` (You can use the `GOBIN` env variable to install to a custom location)
-1. Create a directory to hold the artifacts, which by default is named `artifacts` and lives adjacent to the `amanda` binary
+1. Create a directory to hold the artifacts, which by default is named `artifacts` and lives in the current working directory
 1. Drop `ansible-galaxy collection build/download` artifacts in the `artifacts` directory
 1. Run the app: